mjcarley/nbi/README.md

 # Citing NBI

-If you use NBI and want to cite it in your publications, you can cite the Journal of Open Source Software [![DOI](https://joss.theoj.org/papers/10.21105/joss.05972/status.svg)](https://doi.org/10.21105/joss.05972)
+If you use NBI and want to cite it in your publications, you can cite the corresponding paper in the Journal of Open Source Software [![DOI](https://joss.theoj.org/papers/10.21105/joss.05972/status.svg)](https://doi.org/10.21105/joss.05972)